 Less safe is the site of Ruppert Stadium, home of the International League's Newark Bears (farm team of the Yankees) starting in 1926 and the Negro Leagues' Newark Eagles starting in 1936.
 At 19,000 seats, it was one of the biggest ballparks in the minor leagues, and was home to, among others, future Hall-of-Famers Yogi Berra, Monte Irvin and Ray Dandridge.
 But the integration of the majors killed the Negro Leagues, and television nearly killed the minor leagues.
 Both teams were gone after the 1949 season, and Ruppert Stadium was torn down in 1967.
 If you simply don't have time to visit all these sites, and have to cut some, this should be the first one you cut.
 258 Wilson Avenue at Avenue K. NJT 25 Bus.

 The new team called the Newark Bears has been suspended due to financial difficulties.
 They played in the Atlantic League from 1998 to 2009, and in the Can-Am League from 2010 to 2013.
-Their Twitter feed says they will play again in 2015, but I don't know about that.
+Whether they will ever begin play again is anybody's guess.
 They played at Bears & Eagles Riverfront Stadium (honoring both of Ruppert's tenants), at 450 Broad Street at Division Street, across from NJT's Broad Street Station.
 You're better off taking NJT to Newark's Penn Station and then taking Newark Light Rail to Riverfront Stadium stop.

 These Bears won Pennants in the Atlantic League in 2002 and 2007, and previously had a rivalry with the Somerset Patriots, who play at TD Bank Ballpark in Bridgewater, Somerset County, between Somerville and Bound Brook.
 The Pats have won 5 Atlantic League Pennants, with former Yankee reliever Sparky Lyle managing them until 2012.
 East Main Street & Cole Drive.
 Bridgewater station on NJT's Raritan Valley Line, although you'll need to change trains at Newark Penn Station.